Kyuubi/Site/content/home/about.md

 Previously, I was holding the position of Systems Engineer at [Netradyne](http://www.netradyne.com/).
 I was working on using sensor information from Mobile devices/IMU chips to draw out statistics on the general driving behavior of an individual to develop better driver safety features.

-I have masters from Electrical Department at IIT Madras.
+I have dual degree (B.Tech + M.Tech) from Electrical Department at IIT Madras.
 I did my Senior thesis under the guidance of [Dr. Radha Krishna Ganti](http://www.ee.iitm.ac.in/~rganti/) on the broad topic Rank Preserving optimization using Factored Gradient Descent.
 My thesis work can be found [here](https://www.dropbox.com/s/x9dixvvp44q79hc/thesis.pdf?dl=0)